jhucsf/spring2022/assign/assign05.md

 To make synchronization easier, we recommend that you implement the pub/sub pattern, using the `MessageQueue` class we outlined for you.
-In this pattern, a sending thread interates through all the `User`s in a room and pushes a message into each `MessageQueue`.
+In this pattern, a sending thread iterates through all the `User`s in a room and pushes a message into each `MessageQueue`.
 This event wakes up the receiver thread, allowing it to dequeue the messages at its leisure.
 Here is a diagram of how this could
 work: